-We purchase containers from a small number of container manufacturers primarily based in China, potentially limiting our ability to maintain an adequate supply of containers and increasing our risk of negative outcomes from any manufacturing disputes.
+We purchase containers from a small number of containers and increasing our risk of negative outcomes from any manufacturing disputes.

 The vast majority of intermodal containers are currently manufactured in China, and we currently purchase substantially all of our equipment from third-party manufacturers based there.
 In addition, the container manufacturing industry in China is highly concentrated.
 In the event that it were to become more difficult or more expensive for us to procure containers in China because of further consolidation among container suppliers, reduced production or production disruptions by our suppliers, increased tariffs imposed by the United States or other governments, regional instability, or for any other reason, we may be unable to fully pass these increased costs through to our customers in the form of higher lease rates and we may not be able to adequately invest in and grow our container fleet.